-- The status of the applicant’s employment which include current employment, previous employment, the nature of their current employment in this case full-time, temporary or part- time.
+- The status of the applicant’s employment includes current employment, previous employment, the nature of their current employment in this case full-time, temporary or part-time.

 - The dates that pertain to the applicant’s employment.

-- The author should include their judgement on the applicant’s abilities as well as their qualities.
+- The author should include their judgment on the applicant’s abilities as well as their qualities.

 - The author should express faith in the accountant’s integrity.